 And once you’re ready to put one in your camper, check out our vent fan installation guide for step-by-step instructions.

-The next step in the van conversion build order is to mount solar panels onto your camper van’s roof.
+The next step in the van conversion build order is to mount solar panels onto the roof of your camper van.
 It is easiest to do this BEFORE you’ve installed insulation and the ceiling since you will need access under the roof to thread the solar wires into your van.

 If you are not sure how much solar you need or where on the roof to install your panels, read the following posts to learn more:

-Once you are ready, you’ll need to decide whether to mount the panels on a roof rack or directly onto your camper’s roof.
+Once ready, you’ll need to decide whether to mount the panels on a roof rack or directly onto your camper’s roof.

-The next step is to install furring strips all throughout the inside of your camper.
+The next step is to install furring strips throughout your camper’s inside.

-Adding furring strips will help ensure your future walls, ceiling, and furniture are firmly attached.
+Adding furring strips will help keep your future walls, ceiling, and furniture firmly attached.
 These strips provide a significantly better solution than simply screwing your wood walls and ceiling directly to your van’s metal frame.

 You want to add furring strips now because once you put in your insulation, you won’t have access to your van’s metal frame, which is what you want to install your furring strips to.

 And if you attach the furring strips correctly, as we discuss in our furring strips installation post, you won’t have to drill ANY new holes into your van.